Champions (2016 team): Secret Empire

 After Hydra leveled Las Vegas, Black Widow set out to assassinate Captain America.
-Spider-Man joined her, having decided to stop running away from his supposed destiny to kill Captain America, as prophesied by the Inhuman precog Ulysses Cain.
+Spider-Man joined her, having decided to stop running away from his supposed destiny to kill Captain America, as prophesied by the precognitive Inhuman Ulysses Cain.
 The remaining Champions, alongside Falcon, Wasp and Ironheart followed him to offer their support, thus joining Black Widow's Red Room and got training from Black Widow.
 The teenagers were eventually captured by Hydra after Widow's assassination attempt failed and resulted in her death.
 Spider-Man almost killed Captain America, but Wasp convinced him not to, since they had learned Black Widow tried to kill Rogers herself to prevent Miles from becoming a killer.
 The teenagers were subsequently arrested.

 When a contingent of America's remaining superheroes launched a desperate attack on Hydra, Hydra allies Taskmaster and Black Ant decided to switch sides in light of Hydra's eventual defeat, and freed the teenagers from their cell to be in the heroes' good graces.
 The Champions were reunited during the final battle, which saw the return of the real Captain America and fall of Hydra.